Seatis/my-teaching-materials/team-project/hardware/Robotarm/README.md

 ## Description

-A 3 axis plotter robot arm.
+A 3 axis plotter robot arm, based on STM32F746G-DISCO.
 One teams work on this project.

 The main goals are to:
 - Can be used as regular robot arm